khulaifi95/ACS/EMS/Notes/EMS_Lecture 6.md

 $$
 cov(x,y)=\frac {\sum(x_i-\bar x)(y_i-\bar y)}{N-1}
 $$
-To acquire a measure of correlation without accounting for variance, we need to *standardise* the covariance against standard deviation.
+To acquire a measure of correlation without accounting for **variance**, we need to *standardise* the covariance against standard deviation.

 The **Pearson's Product-moment correlation** is thus given as:
 $$